Summary of Recent Orientations for Graduate Students

 Reboot approach: if no subtopics seem useful, try to reconfigure your initial keyword search; try a different angle, using completely different keyword terms. (see longer example here)

 Managing Summon Search Results:

 Review your search results – don’t read beyond the abstract yet!

-Select or "like" individual articles by clicking the icon in the upper right of each citation so a white checkmark on a green circle becomes visible.
+Select or "like" individual articles by clicking the icon in the upper right of each citation so a green checkmark on a yellow circle becomes visible.

 Articles will remain marked for the duration of your search session - and will vanish if you close your active browser